-Cloudera Manager 5.4 or higher includes the Kafka Custom Service Descriptor (CSD).
-To install, you download Kafka using CM, then distribute Kafka to the cluster, activate the new parcel, and add the service to the cluster.
-For a list of available parcels and packages see Cloudera Distribution of Apache Kafka Version and Packaging Information on page 11
+Cloudera Manager 5.4 or higher includes the Kafka service.
+To install, download Kafka using Cloudera Manager, distribute Kafka to the cluster, activate the new parcel, and add the service to the cluster.
+For a list of available parcels and packages, see Cloudera Distribution of Apache Kafka Version and Packaging Information on page 20